Ghostrike Fixed Blade Deluxe Kit

 DISCREET SERIES KNIVES ALLOW MULTIPLE CARRY OPTIONS

-The compact skeletal fixed blade is sized for a subtle presence and can be worn without making a profile against your outer clothing.
+The compact skeletal fixed blade is sized for a subtle presence and can be worn concealed without making a profile against your outer clothing.
 The rubberized over-mold handle features a diamond texture grip, allowing a superior grip in critical situations.
 The Deluxe Kit’s sheath also comes with optional belt loops and can be worn vertically or horizontally in an open-carry or low profile manner.
 Know your local laws before you decide how to carry.
 Proudly made in Portland, OR.

 - Blade Steel: 420HC